Nuclear Threat Initiative

-The Nuclear Threat Initiative, generally referred to as NTI, is an American non-profit organization located in Washington, D.C.
-NTI was founded in 2001 by former U.S. Senator Sam Nunn and philanthropist Ted Turner and describes itself as a "a nonprofit, nonpartisan global security organization focused on reducing nuclear, biological, and emerging technology threats imperiling humanity."
+The Nuclear Threat Initiative (NTI) is an American non-profit organization located in Washington, D.C.
+NTI was founded in 2001 by former U.S. senator Sam Nunn and philanthropist Ted Turner and describes itself as a "nonprofit, nonpartisan global security organization focused on reducing nuclear, biological, and emerging technology threats imperiling humanity".

 NTI has four policy programs: the Global Nuclear Policy Program, Nuclear Materials Security, Emerging Tech, and Global Biological Policy and Programs (stylized as NTI | bio).

-Mission

-The Nuclear Threat Initiative is a nonprofit, nonpartisan global security organization focused on reducing nuclear, biological, and emerging technology threats imperiling humanity.

 History

-NTI was founded in 2001 by former U.S. Senator Sam Nunn and philanthropist Ted Turner.
-The launch event was held at the National Press Club on January 8, 2001.
+NTI's launch event was held at the National Press Club on January 8, 2001.
 An event celebrating NTI's 20th anniversary was held on April 12, 2022, with a one-year delay due to the COVID-19 pandemic.

 Work

 Low-enriched uranium bank

 NTI supported the development of an international low-enriched uranium bank to help prevent the proliferation of nuclear technology.
 NTI advisor Warren Buffett provided $50 million to jump-start the reserve, which is owned and managed by the International Atomic Energy Agency and located in Kazakhstan.
 The bank became fully operational in October 2019 after receiving its first shipment of uranium.